-Zaandam, the Netherlands, February 27, 2019 – Ahold Delhaize, one of the world’s largest food retail groups and a leader in both supermarkets and eCommerce, reports a strong fourth quarter with 29.6% growth of full-year underlying earnings per share from continuing operations, at constant exchange rates.
+Zaandam, the Netherlands, August 7, 2019 – Ahold Delhaize, one of the world’s largest food retail groups and a leader in both supermarkets and eCommerce, today reports second quarter results.

-This communication contains information that qualifies as inside information within the meaning of Article 7(1) of the EU Market Abuse Regulation.
+This press release contains information that qualifies as inside information within the meaning of Article 7(1) of the EU Market Abuse Regulation.

 This communication includes forward-looking statements.
 All statements other than statements of historical facts may be forward-looking statements.
-Words such as strategy, propose, promise, (fit for the) future, focus, sustainable, will, on track, stay ahead, expect, target, ambition, plan, expand, aim, commit, to be, can, outlook, guidance, policy, estimated or other similar words or expressions are typically used to identify forward-looking statements.
+Words and expressions such as continue to see, expect, remain confident, strategy, commitment, target, well underway, (2019) outlook, will, estimated, to be, remain committed, strengthening its commitment, on track, planned, anticipate, continue to expect, future, expected to be, or other similar words or expressions are typically used to identify forward-looking statements.

 Forward-looking statements reflect the current views of the Company’s management and assumptions based on information currently available to the Company’s management.
 Forward-looking statements speak only as of the date they are made, and the Company does not assume any obligation to update such statements, except as required by law.